 For individualized accessibility, the needs and preferences of individual users need to be described in a concise and machine-readable manner.
-User interfaces and their components can then read such personal "AfA preference statements" and accommodate them in their adaptations.
+User interfaces and their components can then read such personal AfA preference statements and accommodate them in their adaptations.
 In addition, other aspects of the context of use need to be described so that user interfaces and their components can take the user's tasks, their equipment and their environment into account.
-Also, user interface resources need to be described so that "AfA services" can identify the most appropriate resources for a specific context of use.
+Also, user interface resources need to be described so that AfA services can identify the most appropriate resources for a specific context of use.

 For all descriptions, vocabularies are instrumental to allow for a strict semantic and machine-readability.
-ISO/IEC DIS 24751-1 1) introduces an AfA concept registry for "AfA concepts" for the description of AfA preference statements, other aspects of the context of use and user interface resources.
+Therefore, this document specifies an AfA concept registry for AfA concepts for the description of AfA preference statements, other aspects of the context of use and user interface resources.
 For each AfA concept, a concept record contains a globally unique identifier and other characteristics of the AfA concept.